About Me

 I value professional service delivery and quality care, but also value being approachable, accessible, private, humble and family friendly.
 It is important that anyone coming in for intervention feels welcome and comfortable as it is a very brave thing to do to come and ask for help with sensitive issues.
 It is my aim to help you feel looked after and to assist you with your concerns with professional but individualised care.

-The clinic is also a very proud supporter of the Peregian Beach Community House and the Peregian Beach Community Garden.
+The clinic is also a very proud supporter of the Peregian Beach Community House.
 I have made the Peregian Beach Community House the clinic home since 2014, where I have two therapy rooms, allowing us to always have a private waiting area.
-This special location allows us to be accessible to the community, with free parking available and close access via public transport.
+This special location allows us to be accessible to the community, with free parking available and close access to public transport.
 The location means I can be available on weekdays and weekends, and also contribute to the long life of this lovely community house.
-In June 2022 we moved from David Low Way into the new community house location in the Rufous St precinct and hope this change will be the beginning of another positive chapter for the clinic.
-The clinic also has a plot at the Peregian Beach Community Garden, growing food for myself and the families connected to the clinic.
-If Dusty, River and I are not in the clinic, you will probably find us in the garden, and you are welcome to pop down there, or have your appointment there with me if this feels more comfortable than the clinic room.
+In June 2022 we moved from David Low Way into the new community house location in the Rufous St precinct with this change being the beginning of another positive chapter for the clinic.
+If Dusty, River and I are not in the clinic, you will probably find us walking or sitting in the surrounding green spaces, and you are welcome to have your appointment there with me if this feels more comfortable than the clinic room.

-Telehealth is also now a big part of my clinic, allowing us to continue treatment no matter where you are, and if this is a delivery mode you would prefer, please discuss with me to find out more about this way of accessing your intervention.
+Telehealth is also now a big part of my clinic, allowing us to continue treatment no matter where you are, and if this is a delivery mode you would prefer, please discuss with me to find out more about this way of accessing your intervention (you may still hear Dusty and River snoring though, and they will be happy to do a cameo in your video call!).